Prior Knowledge Integration via LLM Encoding and Pseudo Event Regulation for Video Moment Retrieval: Experiments

 We utilize the SlowFast \cite{Feichtenhofer_2019_ICCV} and CLIP \cite{radford2021learning} models to extract video features on QVHighlights dataset every 2 seconds.
 We adopt Slowfast+Clip and VGG \cite{simonyan2015deep} on Charades-STA and TACoS datasets, where video features are extracted every 1 second and 2 seconds, respectively.
 For YouTube-HL and TVSum datasets, we extract clip-level features by a pre-trained I3D \cite{8099985}.
 Following previous methods \cite{liu2022umt}, each feature vector captures 32 consecutive frames and is considered as a clip when the overlap exceeds 50\% with each other.

 We utilize the 14th to 17th encoding layers of LLaMA (7B) across all configurations.
 The feature fusion encoder $F$ and decoder $D$ are implemented using 6-layer Transformer.
 The loss balancing hydrometers $\lambda_e$ and $\lambda_p$ are set to 0.1 and 0.001, respectively.
 We use AdamW \cite{DBLP:journals/corr/abs-1711-05101} with a weight decay of 1e-5 and apply an additional pre-discard rate of 0.5 to the visual inputs.
-We train our model across five datasets with specific settings for each: 1) QVHighlights: Learning rate of 1e-4, batch size of 32, for 200 epochs.
-2) Charades-STA: Learning rate of 2e-4, batch size of 32, for 200 epochs.
-3) TACoS: Learning rate of 2e-4, batch size of 16, for 200 epochs.
-4) YouTube-HL: Learning rate of 1e-4, batch size of 4, for 2,000 epochs.
-5) TVSum: Learning rate of 1e-4, batch size of 1, for 2,000 epochs.
+We train our model across five datasets with specific learning rate (LR), batch size (BS), epochs (EP) settings for each: 1) QVHighlights: LR of 1e-4, BS of 32, for 200 EP.
+2) Charades-STA: LR of 2e-4, BS of 32, for 200 EP.
+3) TACoS: LR of 2e-4, BS of 16, for 200 EP.
+4) YouTube-HL: LR of 1e-4, BS of 4, for 2,000 EP.
+5) TVSum: LR of 1e-4, BS of 1, for 2,000 EP.